Go to content

 Short Biography

 Jana Vinga Martins studied History and Political Science for a bachelor’s degree at the Catholic University of Eichstätt-Ingolstadt and the University of Regensburg from 2014 to 2018.
 In her bachelor studies she focused on 19th century social history.
 In her master’s programme European Societies in Transformation at the University of Regensburg, her main research interests were contemporary history in a comparative perspective and public history.
 She combined her thesis on differences in culture of remembrance in Japan and Germany with a semester abroad at Kwansei Gakuin University (Nishinomiya, Japan) in 2021.
 From 2018 to 2022, she worked as a student research assistant at the Chair of Economic and Social History of Prof. Mark Spoerer as part of the editorial team of the Journal of Social and Economic History and completed several internships.
 Since June 2022, Jana Vinga Martins holds the position of research assistant at the Junior Professorship of Public History at the University of Regensburg.
+Since 2023, she is an associate member of the Graduate School for East and Southeast European Studies, and since April 2023, she serves as the doctoral researcher representative for the Graduate School.

 Research